RealLadyDog/RealLadyDog/README.md

 <p align="center">

-I'm always offtab (not always busy) on Pony Town.
+I'm always offtab and afk (not always busy) on Pony Town.

 I don't like getting covered by crowd people. (-if permitted for friends)